Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 1. Reputation

-Perhaps the most important part of selecting any vendor for your business, it’s critical to start by ensuring the IP geolocation service provider has a proven track record of success and a reputation for providing high quality data and reliable service.
+Perhaps the most important part of selecting any vendor for your business, it’s critical to start by ensuring the IP geolocation service provider has a proven track record of success and a reputation for providing high quality data, reliable service, and exemplary customer support.
 This is bigger than simply ensuring your business gets results — your own reputation is also at stake.

 Ask vendors for a client list, examples of tangible results, and any awards recognizing their superior technology and solutions.